brettjohnson22/brettjohnson22/README.md

 Welcome to my GitHub profile!

 ## About Me
+- 💼 I have experience as a software developer, technical instructor, and manager.
+- 🏫 I helped design the curriculum at a software development bootcamp, so many of my repos are initial, test versions of projects that were later given to students.
 - 🌱 I'm currently learning Angular.
-- 💼 I have experience as a software developer, technical instructor, and manager.
 - 👯 I’m looking to collaborate on open-source projects.

 ## Skills